John Carey (critic): Views

-He is known for his anti-elitist views on high culture, as expressed for example in his book What Good Are the Arts?
+Carey was known for his anti-elitist views on high culture, as expressed for example in his book What Good Are the Arts?
 (2005).
-Carey's 1992 book The Intellectuals and the Masses: Pride and Prejudice among the Literary Intelligentsia, 1880–1939 was a critique of Modernist writers (particularly T. S. Eliot, Virginia Woolf, W. B. Yeats, D. H. Lawrence and H. G. Wells) for what Carey argues were their elitist and misanthropic views of mass society; in their place he called for a reappraisal of Arnold Bennett, 'the hero of this book', whose 'writings represent a systematic dismemberment of the intellectuals' case against the masses'.
+Carey's 1992 book The Intellectuals and the Masses: Pride and Prejudice among the Literary Intelligentsia, 1880–1939 was a critique of Modernist writers (particularly T. S. Eliot, Virginia Woolf, W. B. Yeats, D. H. Lawrence and H. G. Wells) for what Carey argues were their elitist and misanthropic views of mass society; in their place he called for a reappraisal of Arnold Bennett, "the hero of this book", whose "writings represent a systematic dismemberment of the intellectuals' case against the masses".
 In his review of the book Geoff Dyer wrote that Carey picked out negative quotations from his subjects, while Stefan Collini responded that disdain for mass culture among some Modernist writers was already well known among literary historians.

 Memoir

-In 2014, he published a memoir The Unexpected Professor.
+In 2014, Carey published a memoir The Unexpected Professor.
 It comprised distinct parts; childhood in wartime and the era of rationing, schooling, national service in the army; the academic career and scholarly study; his later period of book reviewing and literary journalism.

 The early career described his first encounters with poetry, among them Milton, Jonson, Donne, Browning.
 The book contained crisp critical summaries of prose writers, among them Thackeray, Lawrence and Orwell.

-Personal
+Personal life and death

-Carey was born in April 1934 in Barnes, then on the Surrey/London border, the youngest of their four recorded children, to Charles W. Carey and Winifred E. Carey, née Cook.
+Carey married Gillian Booth in 1960.
+They had two sons.
 He was, for decades, a beekeeper.
+He died in Oxford on 11 December 2025, at the age of 91.